In this post, I’m sharing with you Naple’s authentic Pasta e Fagioli recipe.

 - 12.3 oz hot tap water 350 gr

-Julienne pancetta, peel and crush the garlic clove and peel and finely chop the onion.
+Julienne the pancetta, peel and crush the garlic clove and peel and finely chop the onion.

-Heat the olive oil in a pot (medium/tall walls), add the pancetta and cook until fat gets translucent (medium heat).
-Add garlic and onion, and sauté a few minutes, until golden.
+Heat the olive oil in a pot (medium/tall walls), add the pancetta, and cook until the fat gets translucent (medium heat).
+Add garlic and onion, and sauté a few minutes until golden.

-Remove garlic and add beans and 1/2 teaspoon of salt.
+Remove the garlic and add the beans and 1/2 teaspoon of salt.
 Add passata and mix.

-Add pasta and water and cook 10-15 minutes, or until pasta is cooked “al dente”.
+Add the pasta and the water and cook 10-15 minutes, or until the pasta is cooked "al dente".
 Give it a mix every now and then to avoid pasta sticking to the bottom.
-If needed add a little water to end the cooking.
+If needed, add a little water to end the cooking.

 how to cook borlotti beans

 - 1 garlic clove